Chiamh/meta-omics-nf/README.md

 ## Pipeline summary for metatranscriptomic reads
 1. Adapter trimming and quality control using fastp (0.22.0)
-2. Removal of host (human) reads using STAR (2.7.9a), a splice aware aligner.
+2. Optional removal of host (human) reads using STAR (2.7.9a), a splice aware aligner.
-3. Computational removal of prokaryotic and eukaryotic rRNAs using a k-mer based strategy with bbmap (38.93)
+3. Optional computational removal of prokaryotic and eukaryotic rRNAs using a k-mer based strategy with bbmap (38.93)
 4. Optional sequence de-duplication using bbmap (38.93) clumpify.sh
 5. Taxonomic classification of non-human reads using Kraken2 (2.1.2)
 6. Functional annotation of reads by mapping to a microbial gene catalog of choice using bowtie2 (2.4.4)